 - Regular soy sauce: or substitute with low sodium soy sauce, light soy sauce or fish sauce.
 If you’re gluten-free, substitute with tamari sauce, coconut aminos or a gluten-free soy sauce of your choice.

-- sesame oil
+- Toasted Sesame oil

-- sesame seeds
+- Sesame seeds

 How to make Korean Cucumber Salad

-Combine sauce ingredients before mixing
+- Combine sauce ingredients before mixing for best results.

 Unfortunately, not.
 I would suggest omitting these ingredients altogether and adjust the other ingredients to taste.

 - Slice cucumber thinly, removing the ends.
 Transfer to a bowl.

 - In a small bowl, mix Sauce ingredients as listed above.
 Pour sauce over cucumbers and mix well until cucumbers are coated in dressing.
 Enjoy!